i-a-n/unionjkl/_posts/2017-08-26-pizza-rats.markdown

 This floored me.
 I literally cannot think of two stupider names.
 The Staten Island Asdf;lkjhasdfs would be an improvement on those atrocities.

 _Big Wheelers_?
 I’m sorry, are they selling <a href='https://images-na.ssl-images-amazon.com/images/I/51uSZkZcKfL.jpg' target='blank'>plastic tricycles for toddlers</a>?
 Do you understand how out of touch that sounds?
 (Probably not, since she called the ballpark a “stadium”.)
 And _Baby Bombers_??
-Is this some kind a sick joke?
+Is this some kind of sick joke?
 Will the logo be an American fighter jet carpet-bombing an Iraqi orphanage?
 Jesus Christ.

 I don’t think any of my friends would ever wear anything that said “Baby-Bombers” on it, because they are not savage murderous psychopaths.
 However, I think every person I know would purchase something that said “Pizza Rats” on it, because of course they would.
 It’s amazing.
 It’s hyper-local, unique, and universally recognizable.
 The fact that an elected official would attempt to override the popular vote-winner to instead suggest the most outrageously tone-deaf replacements is, quite frankly, a bigger disgrace to Staten Island than naming your club after a rat that loves pizza.